robert/robert.github.com/_posts/2100-01-01-kensington.md

 This configuration caper was on its own already an exploit of sorts, but it was a bit of a boring one.
 In order to weaponize it I would need to understand the `emulatebuttonclick` endpoint.
 I hadn't been able to find any way of triggering it from the UI, and the only place I had seen it mentioned was in the compiled application code.

 Fortunately, it wasn't hard to infer how the endpoint worked.
 In the KensingtonWorks code the endpoint was written as `/devices/([0-9]+)/emulatebuttonclick/([0-9]+)`.
-It seemed likely that the placeholders represented device and button IDs, as were in the params of the `/config/buttons` endpoint.
+It seemed likely that the placeholders represented device and button IDs, like in the params of the `/config/buttons` endpoint.
 I guessed that the new endpoint was expecting a `POST` request rather than a `GET` one, because it sounded like it would cause something to happen, rather than simply retrieving information.
 I used KensingtonWorks to bind my side button to the "screenshot" command, and used `curl` to hit the `emulatebuttonclick` endpoint with the correct device and buttons IDs.

 ```bash
 $ curl localhost:9090/devices/12345/emulatebuttonclick/4